Patchman Music Presents

 A.) I'd say get the fastest laptop you can afford Mac or PC (I prefer Macs, but PCs are a better value), look into buying Kontakt for a softsynth sampler or possibly the Native Instruments Komplete2 bundle.
 Go to their website and check it out.

-Q.) Many people may not be aware of your illustrious recording carrer both backing up other musicians and in many very high profile movie soundtracks.
+Q.) Many people may not be aware of your illustrious recording career both backing up other musicians and in many very high profile movie soundtracks.
 Can you talk a little about how you got into movie soundtrack work?

 A.) I got into doing soundtrack work around 1985.
 There were composers interested in the expressiveness and sound possibilities that the EVI had to offer.